garage-milan/spring-boot-continuous-delivery/Readme.md

 You can now send commands to your Kubernetes cluster!

 #### Bind the Cloudant Service
-We will use the Bluemix CLI to create a binding between our Cloudant instance and our Kubernetes cluster.
+We will use the IBM Cloud CLI to create a binding between our Cloudant instance and our Kubernetes cluster.
 1. List the services.
 ```sh
 bx service list